ndk/cv_resume/README.md

 # Andrey Karpov
 ndka.dev@gmail.com | https://www.linkedin.com/in/ndka | Open to remote work and relocation
 ### About me
   I'm a team leader and an engineer with over 18 years of experience in backend development and enterprise solutions.
 As an engineer, I've got huge experience working with Go(golang) and C++.
-Strong skills at unit-testing, TDD, SOLID, and experience in Docker and Kubernetes.
+Strong skills at unit-testing, TDD, SOLID, and profound experience in Docker and Kubernetes.
 I always enjoy learning and sharing new knowledge with my teammates and keep a balance between cutting-edge and time-proven solutions.

 ### Skills and technologies
 - Developing distributed systems